Table of Contents

 When someone visits your website, what’s the likelihood that visit will turn into a sale?
 The answer hinges heavily on your marketing efforts, and how effectively you’re able to target high-intent users with digital advertising.
 High-intent users are those coveted customers who drop in with plans to take action, so let’s take a look at how to track down those consumers and bring them over to your website.
+This exploration will reveal how intent-based targeting emerges as an increasingly vital and effective solution for performance marketers navigating the evolving challenges of reaching and converting their most promising prospects.

 What Is a High-Intent User?